Podocarpus lawrencei: Cultivation

 Mountain plum-pine is tolerant of quite dry conditions and can resprout after losing all its leaves from drought.
 It survives −16 °C to 45 °C and grows well in full sun or fairly heavy shade.
 It is slow growing, putting on about 3–5 cm of length each year.
 It can be grown from cuttings or seed.
 New foliage is usually a lime green, darkening to olive green as it hardens.

-Ideally the mountain plum-pine should be grown in full sunlight with plenty of water.
-It makes a good indoor plant in a bright window.
-It is an excellent bonsai or hedging plant, although it does require patience.
+As a house plant, the mountain plum-pine should be grown in full sunlight with plenty of water, and can be cultivated as an indoor plant in a bright window.
+It can be grown as a bonsai or hedging plant.